-House aides say impeachment team accidentally included fake blue check on tweet during trial: Report
+Impeachment aide says graphic accidentally included fake blue check on tweet shown in trial

 Supposed verified tweeter singles out Rep. Swalwell for a misstep

-House aides claim Democrats' impeachment managers accidentally included a fake blue check verification mark on tweets that were presented at the Senate trial, according to a report.
+A senior impeachment aide said the inclusion of a fake blue check verification mark on tweets that were presented at the Senate trial was an accident.

 The tweets showed comments from Jennifer Lynn Lawrence who was retweeted by former President Trump.
 The two tweets that were exhibited included blue check marks next to Lawrence's name.

-Blue checks show the user's identity has been verified and also connotes a certain status.
+Blue checks show the user's identity has been verified and also connote a certain status.

+"The final graphic accidentally had a blue verification checkmark on it, but the substance of it was entirely accurate," the aide said.

-The Washington Examiner, which reported on Friday of Democrats admitting the accident, noted that a senior Democratic aide said: "If anything, it is further evidence of President Trump’s attention to and knowledge of what was being openly planned on January 6 by his followers, even those without Twitter verifications."
+The aide added: "If anything, it is further evidence of President Trump’s attention to and knowledge of what was being openly planned on January 6 by his followers, even those without Twitter verifications."

 TRUMP IMPEACHMENT DEFENSE TEAM PUTS DEMOCRATS ON TRIAL FOR PAST RHETORIC: 'STOP THE HYPOCRISY'

-"I’ve never been verified on Twitter so why did my Tweet used in the fact-free impeachment include a verification badge?" she asked, singling out Rep. Eric Swalwell, D-Calif.
+Singling out Rep. Eric Swalwell, D-Calif., Lawrence tweeted earlier this week: "I’ve never been verified on Twitter so why did my Tweet used in the fact-free impeachment include a verification badge?"

 In an open letter, Lawrence rejected Swalwell's implication that she meant to bring troops to the Capitol.
 The California congressman was criticizing her claim that she would bring "calvary," but purportedly misconstruing it as horses or "cavalry."